 These proceedings accompany the Belle II talk in the diversity and inclusion parallel session delivered during ICHEP 2020.
-This marks the first external diversity and inclusion presentation by the Belle II Collaboration, in which we present the first Belle II collected data and self-reported statistics regarding diversity and inclusion.
+This marks the first external diversity and inclusion presentation by the Belle II Collaboration, in which we present some of our data and self-reported statistics regarding diversity and inclusion.
 We also present Belle II's current and planned activities to aid and improve diversity and inclusion.
-Belle II finds that there is still a lot to be done to improve the social working environment and population representation within our collaboration and within High Energy Physics.
+We find that there is still a lot to be done to improve the social working environment and population representation within our collaboration and within high energy physics.